jfpoilpret/fast-arduino-lib/examples/complete/Conway/README.md

 Once you are done with first generation setup, you can start the game by pressing the START button.

-Then, generations get calculated and displayed, one after another, at regular intervals (speed is controllable through one of the two knobs used in the previous setup stage), from a few hundred ms to a few seconds).
+Then, generations get calculated and displayed, one after another, at regular intervals (speed is controllable through one of the two knobs used in the previous setup stage), from a few hundred ms to a few seconds.

 The START button can also be used to pause the game, then resume it at a later time.